skn437/skn-spring-security/README.md

 > >         - /api/mail/**
 > > ```

-### For instructions for `Gradle` & others: Visit [Maven Central](https://central.sonatype.com/artifact/best.skn/skn-spring-security)

 &nbsp;

 ## **_Dedicated To:_**

 - 👩‍🎨`Prodipta Das Logno` & 🧛‍♀️`Atoshi Sarker Prithula`: The two most special ladies of my life.
+My best wishes will always be with you two.
+May you two always be happy.
 - 💯`My Parents`: The greatest treasures of my life ever.

 &nbsp;